C# Regular Expression (Regex) Examples in .NET

 Groups perform a few different functions.
 They allow the quantifiers (such as plus and star) to be applied to sections of the match instead of just individual characters.

-you want to match the round bracket characters you must use the escape character
+If you want to match the round bracket characters you must use the escape

 Text: http://www.yahoo.com/index.html and http://yahoo.com Regex: http://(www\.)?([^\.]+)\.com Matches: http://www.yahoo.com http://yahoo.com